GPS-GmbH/docs/user/settings/import-certificate.md

 ### Import System Wide

+"I'm thorough and want the green security padlock when I'm using Chrome, Windows or Edge Browser"

-There are three methods to import the certificate system wide, import via :
+There are three methods to import the GPS Root Certificate on the Operating System level, import via :

 * Chrome Browser
 * Windows File browser